Higher-order methods of radiative transfer in simulations of the epoch of reionisation: Pn versus M1: Conclusions

 \section{Conclusions}

-$\rm P_n$ is an alternative moment based radiative transfer model to the usual $\rm M_1$ model, based on a projection of the moments on the spherical harmonics basis and using a simple closure equation.
-After showcasing how it can correct some of the most glaring issues in $\rm M_1$, such as the interactions between sources, but also pointing at its weaknesses, namely its sensitivity to discontinuities and its ability to output negative photon densities, we compared the two models using benchmarked tests created for this purpose.
-It turns out that even in the more physical and astro-physical context, $\rm P_n$ fares better than $\rm M_1$.
-To top it all, $\rm P_n$ corrects the glaring issues $\rm M_1$ showcases in the most complex test, which is also the closest to real simulations where the two models could be used, especially in the optically thin regime.
+$\rm P_n$ is an alternative moment based radiative transfer model to the usual $\rm M_1$ model, based on a projection of the radiative intensity on the spherical harmonics basis truncated to a chosen order leading to a quite simple closure equation.
+After showcasing how it can correct some of the issues in $\rm M_1$, such as the collisionality of photons, but also pointing at its weaknesses, namely its sensitivity to temporal and angular discontinuities and its ability to output negative photon densities, we compared the two models using benchmarked tests created for this purpose.
+We find that even in a physical context reminiscent of the EoR, $\rm P_n$ fares equally as good or better than $\rm M_1$.
+Test cases with a single source such as the Strömgren sphere tests show no significant difference between the two models, while test cases with several sources in interaction like the cosmological map test show a tendency of $\rm P_n$ to better describe the physically expected distribution of photons.
+As for the clump test, $\rm P_9$ seems to give closer results to the MC-RT ones, with a sharper shadow behind the clump.
 As such, $\rm P_n$ appears to be a viable replacement for $\rm M_1$ from a purely physical standpoint. \\